doubleopen-project/doubleopen/spdx-to-ort-research.md

 Save license and copyright information of the packages from the SPDX document as ORT's scanner result.

+Two types of files need to be saved from SPDX.
+The files packaged in sub-packages for deployment may be binaries or other files.
+Other files should be added to ORT directly, while for binaries we need to add the corresponding source files.

 We're saving both the scanner findings from Fossology and the concluded license experssion for each file in the SPDX document.
 For files' licensing info, ORT's [LicenseFinding](https://github.com/oss-review-toolkit/ort/blob/bd88d4bba90c3ed444555fe651954f15d58a3a8b/model/src/main/kotlin/LicenseFinding.kt#L31-L41)